magcil/public-speakers-quality/README.md

 each, created by randomly selecting 30 second segments from the start, middle and end of the whole video presentations, that were collected from links publicly available in the conference websites and YouTube.
-The language of all segments is English.
-22.16% of the speaker are female and 77.84\% are male.
+The language of all speeches is English.
+22.16% of the speakers are female and 77.84\% are male.
 38.52% of the speakers are native and 233 61.48% non-native.
 44.5% of the speakers gave a talk in industry-driven conferences, thus we categorized them as